academic-initiative/documentation/academic-initiative/how-to/How-to-download-IBM-SPSS-Modeler-Premium/readme.md

 Option: Windows download
 ![Step 8b](images/spss-windows-options.png)

-**Note:** The terms for the IBM SkillsBuild Software Downloads program can be found at: https://www.ibm.com/academic/faqs/agreement.
+**Note:** The terms for the IBM SkillsBuild Technology Access program can be found at: https://www.ibm.com/academic/faqs/agreement.